![]() |

 Clicking on the Choose button below the Connection field brings up a dialog allowing the selection of a connection name from a list of names which are set up in the zatsql.properties file.
 The dialog looks like this:

 Highlight the desired connection name and press the Ok button.
-The selected connection name will now appear in the Connection field.
+The

 The next step is to select a database object that the component will operate on.
 For the SqlDelete, SqlInsert and SqlUpdate components, this will be a single table.
 The SqlSelect component allows more than one table to be accessed using joins.
 In the case of the SqlProcedureCall component, the user selects a stored procedure.
 Continuing on with our SqlInsert example, the user specifies a table by pressing the Choose button beneath the Table field.
 This action brings up a dialog to choose a table.